 The Learning Center provides many types of audio-visual instructional devices for use by individual students.
 These include slide projectors, videotape recorder/players, audiotape recorder/players, and filmstrip projectors.
-Also very popular with Shawnee State students are the microcomputers and instructional software available to them in the Center.
+Also very popular with Shawnee in the Center.
 These are used for programming and word processing.